 Winners will be notified by Weds 10th January 2018.

-By entering the competition you agree to allow How to Photograph Cars to publicise your images on social media, you will be credited and will retain your copyright.
+By entering the competition you agree to allow How to Photograph Cars to publicise your images on social media.
+You will be credited and retain your copyright.

-It allows you to set the interval and total time and even tells how long the finished animation will be.
+It allows you to set the interval and total time and even displays how long the finished animation will be.
 Mine was set to 1 frame every 3 seconds over 15 minutes which delivered 12 seconds of .mov file.
+It’s best to keep time laspe clips short as ,like any .mov file, they can get too big to be useful.
 The camera must be mounted on a tripod on other secure platform and on initiation automatically shoots 300 frames building the clip without the use any editing soft ware.

 It seems to work best with a mix of fixed and moving subjects in the frame although you can get a motor that will pan your camera during the time lapse.